YashJain04/SpotifyGPT/README.md

 PROBLEM: Configuration setup incorrectly?
 SOLUTION: Uncomment `LINE: 241` to print your configuration variables from the `.env` file.
 After running the application see the terminal and check if everything matches!

-As always for more problems I recommend to stop the app `Cntrl + C`, close all tabs, and restart it.
+As always for more problems I recommend to stop the app `CTRL + C`, close all tabs, and restart it.

+## Inspiration ✨

+I built this AI tool to bridge the gap between Artificial Intelligence and the music industry.
+With the creation of SpotifyGPT, I solved one of my biggest challenges: discovering new music.

+I used to spend countless hours scouring Spotify, searching for songs, and trying to forge the perfect playlists tailored to my taste.
+Now, with SpotifyGPT, I’ve made AI do it for me.

+I hope others find this tool useful.

 Groove on! 💃